DuraiRajSaravanan/Training_Pramati/Knime.md

 ## About KNIME :

    - The KNIME Analytics Platform is an open source data analytics, reporting and integration platform developed and supported by KNIME.com using graphical interface.

-- KNIME enables users to create data flows, execute selected analysis steps and review the results, models and interactive views.
+   - KNIME enables users to create data flows, execute selected analysis steps and review the results, models and interactive views
+   - The graphical user interface and JDBC allows assembly of nodes blending different data sources, including preprocessing (ETL: Extraction, Transformation, Loading), for modeling, data analysis and visualization without, or with only minimal, programming.

 ## Pros of KNIME :